juanantonio284/notes_on_writing/miscellaneous/linguistic_terminology.md

 ```
 Phrase: a small group of words standing together as a conceptual unit, typically forming a component
 of a clause.
-From Greek phrazein ‘declare, tell’.
+From Greek phrazein 'declare, tell'.
 [OED Definition]

+A phrase is a grammatical unit which is *smaller* than a clause (does not contain all of the things
+found in a clause).
 ```

-A phrase is a grammatical unit which is smaller than a clause.
 Every phrase is built up from a *head*, an item (usually a single word) which itself determines what kind of phrase the whole thing is.
 A one-word phrase consists of a head with no other material at all.

-The term *phrase* is an ancient one, and it has long been used to denote a grammatical unit which typically consists of two or more words, but which does not contain all of the things found in a clause.

 ### Phrasal categories (types of phrases)